Utility Withdrawal from IURC Jurisdiction

 4. Customers of a withdrawn investor-owned (for-profit) utility who do not own the utility’s stock have no direct control over the company’s management.
 The OUCC can provide a voice for the interests of customers of an IURC-regulated utility when it presents its case to the IURC.
 In addition, customers who have no control over the utility’s management have an opportunity to address concerns with the IURC, which has been established as an impartial body.

-5. Customers of a municipal utility who live outside the city or town limits are unable to register support or opposition for the utility’s operation in municipal elections.
+5. Customers of a municipal utility who live outside the city or town limits are unable to vote in municipal elections.

 Utilities and their customers benefit from the savings when the time and costs associated with IURC cases are reduced.
 With this in mind, the OUCC attempts to negotiate a fair and equitable settlement in each IURC case.
 The majority of cases involving municipal and not-for-profit utilities are settled.